pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

 addresses, which is the local DNS server (*not* the IP address of the local DNS server).
 Non-authoritative answer means that the local DNS server is not the nameserver that is the authority for arcade.academy.
-It’s passing us the information second-hand because it needed to go and look up the info.
+It's passing us the information second-hand because it needed to go and look up the info.
 Finally, the IP address for the domain is listed.

 In the case above, four IP addresses are listed; the computer could connect to any of them.
-A one-to-one mapping of domains to IP addresses doesn’t always happen.
-If my web browser can’t connect with the first address, it can try connecting with the next address on the list.
+A one-to-one mapping of domains to IP addresses doesn't always happen.
+If my web browser can't connect with the first address, it can try connecting with the next address on the list.
 The administrator of a DNS record can set it up for round-robin where the server will give out one IP, then the next, and continue until it wraps